nhsbsa/manage-healthy-start-vouchers/CONTRIBUTING.md

 ## Contributing

-If you’ve got an idea or suggestion you can:
+If you've got an idea or suggestion you can:

 * email [service-manual@nhs.net](mailto:service-manual@nhs.net)
 * get in touch on the [NHS digital service manual Slack workspace](https://nhs-service-manual.slack.com/messages/CFYL2GDGW)